Boogs9/Fat_Art/docs/index.md

 ![](ArtMF.png)

 The table below shows the most frequent mediums used for each century.
-Note that the number of artworks in each century varies drastically, from one to 42.
+Note that the number of artworks in each century varies drastically, from one to 42 artworks.

 ![](Cent_Tab.png)

-## Observations the photos
+## Observations from Photos

 The initial works found in art before the common era (BCE) use fatness as a descriptor for people and animals.
 Such as the photos found below.